-Students will contribute to discussions and hand in at least one handwritten page of tutorial problem solutions per tutorial.
+Students will email to the Lecturer in Charge at least one handwritten page of tutorial problem solutions per week.

 - Be able to understand the theoretical reasons why various estimators and tests are used. - Be familiar with the derivations of estimators and tests. - Be able to derive estimators and their theoretical small sample and asymptotic properties. - Be able to generate tests for various statistical hypotheses, and establish their properties.